guntrip/flue/readme.md

 # Flue

-Flue is a PHP script that can set the RGB or colour temperature of your Hue lightbulbs depending on the time of day.
+Flue is a PHP script that can set the RGB or colour temperature of your Phillips Hue lightbulbs depending on the time of day.
 It provides settings per bulb.

 ### Installing